-SLR-46-13
+SLR-46-13/Rev.1

 Amendment for R148, marking

 3.3.
-Approval marking
+Approval marking or Unique Identifier

 3.3.1.
 General provisions

 3.3.1.1.
-Every device belonging to an approved type shall comprise a space of sufficient size for the Unique Identifier (UI) as referred to in the 1958 Agreement and other markings as defined in paragraph 3.3.4.2. to 3.3.4.6. or, if technically not possible, the approval marking with the additional symbols and other markings as defined in paragraphs 3.3.4.2. to 3.3.4.6.
+Every device belonging to an approved type shall comprise a space of sufficient size for the Unique Identifier (UI) as referred to in the 1958 Agreement and other markings as defined in paragraph 3.3.4.2. to 3.3.4.6. or the approval marking with the additional symbols and other markings as defined in paragraphs 3.3.4.2. to 3.3.4.6.

-3.3.1.2.
+3.3.2.
+Approval marking.

+With regard to the size of the approval marking the value for “a” in part 1 of Annex 7 shall be at least 5 mm.

 Examples of the arrangement of the markings are shown in Annex 7.

-3.3.2.
+3.3.2.1.
 The approval marking shall consist of:

-3.3.2.1.
-A circle surrounding the letter "E" followed by the distinguishing number of the country which has granted approval.
+3.3.2.1.1.
+The approval mark, i.e. a circle surrounding the letter "E" followed by the distinguishing number of the country which has granted approval.

-3.3.2.2.
-The number prescribed in paragraph 3.2.3.2.3.3.2.3.
+3.3.2.1.2.
+The four to six-digit sequential number being part of the approval number prescribed in paragraph 3.2.3.2.
+This sequential number shall be placed close to the approval mark.

+3.3.2.1.3.
 The symbols identifying the light signalling lamps prescribed in paragraph 3.2.4.

-3.3.2.4.
+3.3.2.1.4.
 The number of this Regulation followed by the letter 'R' and the two digits indicating the series of amendments in force at the time of issue of the approval.

-3.3.2.5.
-The following additional symbol (or symbols):
+3.3.2.1.5.
+The following additional symbol(s):

-3.3.2.5.1.
+3.3.2.1.5.1.
 On lamps which cannot be mounted on either side of the vehicle indiscriminately, a horizontal arrow showing in which position the lamp is to be mounted.